Advice on Talking to Your Doctor

 So here’s some athlete-to-athlete advice on how to get the most out of an initial appointment.

 3. Consider going privately.
-If you're able to afford an appointment with a private specialist with knowledge and experience of REDs, we have recommended some options here.
-We know it's not an option for everyone, but if it's at all possible, then even one appointment should be a seriously beneficial investment in your health.
+If you're able to afford an appointment with a private specialist with knowledge and experience of REDs, we've recommended some resources here.
+We know it's not an option for everyone, but if it is possible, then even one appointment should be a worthwhile investment in your long-term health.

 4. Make the most of what you've got.
-If you aren't able to go privately and your doctor doesn't have the capacity to look into your case further, ask to be referred to special sports medicine practices.
-A sports medicine doctor is far more likely to a) know what REDs is or b) explore it with you if they don't.
+If you aren't able to go privately and your doctor doesn't have the capacity to look into your case further, ask to be referred to a sports medicine physician who is far more likely to a) know what REDs is, or, b) explore it with you if they don't.

-6. Remember that ‘normal’ isn’t always normal for athletes.
-Standard test reference ranges are designed for the general population, not for people who train regularly.
-For example, endurance athletes often need more than double the iron levels of non-athletes.
+6. Remember that ‘normal’ isn’t always 'normal for athletes'.
+Standard test reference ranges are designed for the general population, not for people who train regularly or intensely.
+For example, dietary iron recommendations are 1.3 to 1.7 times higher for athletes than non-athletes and 1.8 times higher for vegetarians than meat eaters (source).
 So even if your results fall within the “normal” range, it’s worth asking for the actual numbers and reviewing them with a specialist who understands athlete health.

 Similarly, while your weight might sit within a “normal” range, REDs is not limited to athletes with low body weight.
 It can affect anyone, at any size, at any time.
 Relying on weight alone as a marker of health can be misleading and delay the identification of REDs.

 7. Tell the truth.
-It’s essential to be as honest with both yourself and your doctor about your relationship with food and training as possible.
-If you are certain you don't display any disordered eating or exercise behaviours (like those described here) then be open to the possibility that you are unintentionally under-fueling.
+It’s essential to be honest with your doctor (and yourself) about your relationship with food and exercise.
+If you don't think you display any disordered eating or exercise behaviours (like those described here) it helps to be open to the possibility that you're unintentionally under-fueling.
 If you’re anxious about eating too much or gaining weight to the detriment of your sports performance, then mention it.
 If you’re not sure whether you eat enough to sustain your training load or hormone levels, then tell them.
-And, if you think you might have a full blown eating disorder or exercise addiction then be honest about it.
+And, if you think you might have a full blown eating disorder or exercise addiction then be try to be honest about it (we understand this can be hard).

 You should never ever feel ashamed or embarrassed while talking to your doctor.
 They'll have seen and heard far worse things than whatever you’ll come out with, so this is your opportunity to have a judgement-free conversation with someone who can help.
 Seize it."

 8. Trust your instincts.
+If you’re willing to seek support, then arm yourself with as much understanding of your own health picture as possible and don’t give up if you don’t get everything you need from your first appointment.
 Chances are, you’re an athlete who would be willing to push through most things if it meant continuing your training.
-If you’re willing to seek some support, then it helps to come equipped with how best to gain the advice you need whilst avoiding further frustration.
-Arm yourself with as much understanding of your own health picture as possible and don’t give up if you don’t get everything you need from your first appointment.
+But please trust us here and don't try to push through this.

 You might find that your doctor is a lot more helpful than you’d expected, if you just know what to ask.” - Period Repair Manual by Lara Briden